meet20modi/Data_Analysis_Project/README.md

 # Data_Analysis_Project
-Customer Shopping Behavior Analytics Using Python,Mysql,PowerBi And Other AI Tool
+Customer Shopping Behavior Analytics Using Python , Mysql , PowerBi And Other AI Tool

-📊 Data Analytics Project
+Data Analytics Project Overview
-🔍 Overview

 This project demonstrates a complete end-to-end data analytics workflow — from raw data processing to insight generation and visualization.
 The objective is to analyze the dataset, uncover patterns, and present meaningful insights using dashboards and reports.

-📁 Dataset
+Dataset
 Structured dataset containing both categorical and numerical data Imported into Python for preprocessing
 Cleaned and stored in a MySQL database for analysis